 Inspired by the true story of the back-channel talks, unlikely friendships, and quiet heroics that led to the 1993 Oslo Peace Accords between the Israelis and Palestinians, Oslo is a deeply personal story set against a complex historical canvas, a story about the individuals behind world history and their all too human ambitions.
 Oslo is “thrilling, a colossus,” raves Ben Brantley of The New York Times.
 At this cultural moment when finding common ground is paramount, “Oslo gives us hope” (Joe Dziemianowicz, Daily News).
 Winner of the 2017 Tony Award for Best Play.
 We’re thrilled to present this regional premiere.

-Advisory*: Ages 13 and up for mature themes.
+Advisory: Ages 13 and up for mature themes and strong language.

 Wednesday, September 26, 10:00 AM

 A tale of love and longing, Dear Elizabeth follows the beautiful and bittersweet friendship between Elizabeth Bishop and Robert Lowell.
 Across oceans, continents, and three decades, these esteemed poets found a marriage of true minds in their eloquent correspondence.
 They traded hundreds of vibrant, witty, and passionate letters that now spring to life on stage.
 This intimate story paints a portrait of two ordinary – and quite extraordinary – lives.

 Advisory: Appropriate for all ages, but ideal for 12 and up, due to some adult themes and language.

 Approximate Run Time: 1 hour, 50 minutes, including one 15-minute intermission